I don’t watch tango championships on YouTube. I listen to interviews with Bankers – and Silicon Valley Founders, and any kind of daring entrepreneur.

 “Who are the guys who are dancing every night until 0400 until they become amazing dancers?
 Those are guys with no education, no profession, and from families who don’t put pressure on them to make a career.
 They have only basic education, they don’t have a lot of skills for observersation, analysis, articulation.
 They are dancing as a hobby, or because they are sad, or it makes them feel good in some way.
 Then they meet some foreign girl in a milonga and she thinks wow what a great dancer and she invites them to teach in a foreign land.
 Now we have a world class dancer, surrounded with expectant students and admirers.
 Does he know how to teach?
 Can he articulate what is body is doing?
 Does he have any relevant training for this?
 Often not.”

-And what happens after you fake it till you make it.
+And what happens when you “fake it till you make it?”
 You start to believe your own bullshit, fast.
 You have to.
 And how can you eat humble pie and go get the education you need?
 Nope, just keep elaborating the bullshit.

 These guys, and me, and every tango teacher I know, and all the ones I don’t, have one very important thing in common.